 Step 3: Once connection details are created create a data catalog for Aurora and Redshift as shown by the image below.

 Once the crawler is configured, it will look as shown below:

-7. Now, check the data in Redshift.
+Step 7: Now, check the data in Redshift as shown below.

 - The biggest advantage of using this approach is that it is completely serverless and no resource management is needed.

-- You pay only for the time of query and based on data per unit (DPU) rate.
+- You pay only for the time of query and based on the data per unit (DPU) rate.

 - If you moving high volume data, you can leverage Redshift Spectrum and perform Analytical queries using external tables.
 (Replicate data from Aurora and S3 and hit queries over)

-- Glue internally uses Spark environment to process the data hence you will not have any other option to select any other environment if your business/use case demand so.
+- AWS Glue internally uses Spark environment to process the data hence you will not have any other option to select any other environment if your business/use case demand so.

-- Invoking dependent job and success/error handling requires knowledge of other AWS data services i.e. Lambda, Cloudwatch etc.
+- Invoking dependent job and success/error handling requires knowledge of other AWS data services i.e. Lambda, Cloudwatch, etc.

-Job and multi-job handling or error handling require a good knowledge of other AWS services.
-On the other hand in DMS, you just need to set up replication instance and task and not much handling are needed.
-Another limitation with this method is that Glue is still in a few selected regions.
+Job and multi-job handling or error handling requires a good knowledge of other AWS services.
+On the other hand in DMS, you just need to set up replication instances and tasks, and not much handling is needed.
+Another limitation with this method is that AWS Glue is still in a few selected regions.
 So, all these aspects need to be considered in choosing this procedure for migrating data from Aurora to Redshift.